BD2KGenomics/core-operations/SOPs/toil-rnaseq.sop.md

 - `--batchSystem=mesos` and `--mesosMaster=mesos-master:5050` configures the Mesos batchsystem that must be used on clusters in EC2.

-- The `--sseKey` option enables encryption of intermediate files in the AWS job store and configures the secret key to use for encryption.
-This is needed if the samples are access controlled (for patient privacy).
+- The `--sseKey` option 1) enables encryption of intermediate files in Toil's job store and 2) configures the secret key to encrypt those files with.
+This is needed if the samples are access controlled for patient privacy.
+The key specified here is also used to 3) decrypt inputs to the pipeline and encrypt its outputs.
+For this to work, the inputs must have been uploaded with s3am's `--sse-key-is-master`.

-TODO: Is the same key used for s3am?
-How does that work?

 - The final positional argument (`aws:us-west-2:jvivian-example-run-1`) specifies the job store location.
 On EC2, you almost always want to use `aws:` followed by the region your cluster is in.
 If you don't, the workflow is going to be slow and additional data transfer charges will be incurred.
 The part after that (`jvivian-example-run-1`) is a matter of choice, but be sure to prefix it with your name so we can track which job store belongs to which user.